ntch2000/readme-generator/README.md

 ```

 This will start the application with prompts the user must answer.
 The responses to these questions will fill the content of each heading and a README file will be generated at the conclusion of the prompts.

+A video of this can be found at the following link [Readme Generator Walkthrough Video](https://drive.google.com/file/d/1GWd3gflwhlwWFDh9HLrnRbPna9A6JiAq/view?usp=sharing).

 ## Questions